dpiegdon/wurstradar/README.md

 ![Wurstradar](https://github.com/dpiegdon/wurstradar/blob/master/pictures/logo.jpg?raw=true)

 Sausage radar.
 Simple doppler radar that fits into a sausage can.
-Named after "Wurstblinker" from the german movie "Werner".
+Named after "Wurstblinker" from the german movie [Werner](https://www.youtube.com/watch?v=n31j2_dkaCo), as it also is meant to be mounted on a motorcycle as an alternative to the speedometer.

 ![Prototype](https://github.com/dpiegdon/wurstradar/blob/master/pictures/photos/prototype.jpg?raw=true)